 I believe I would be an important addition to the crew because people find my experience and attitude inspiring.
 Perhaps more importantly, the survival of our species depends on our ability to adapt, and I can use my stable emotional disposition and vast experience to draw from the diverse cultural backgrounds of the crew members to re-frame our “problems” as opportunities to explore and stepping stones to our goal.
 I believe this approach would create new solutions to the inevitable new problems we will encounter.

-Also, my experience as an ambassador, author and artist would serve to make me an ideal be a public face for the mission and help document the journey, which is of utmost importance, not only for funding the trip, but also to bring back home to Earth the lessons we learn, which would become embedded into the human consciousness of what is possible, and help create the foundation for humanity to launch even bigger endeavors.
+Also, my experience as an ambassador, author and artist would serve to make me an ideal public face for the mission and help document the journey, which is of utmost importance, not only for funding the trip, but also for bringing back home to Earth the lessons we learn, which would become embedded into the human consciousness of what is possible, and help create the foundation for humanity to launch even bigger endeavors.

 Thank you for considering me to be a part of the Mars One mission.